WorthyD/WorthyD-worthyd.com/content/blog/2014/10/bootstrap-the-framework-you-hate-for-all-the-wrong-reasons.markdown

 title: Bootstrap - The framework you hate for all the wrong reasons.
 wordpress_id: 580
 categories:
-- Code Rant
+category: Technology
+tags:
 - Frontend Development
-tags:
+- Rant
 - bootstrap
 - efficiency
 - front end development
 - web development
 ---

+_Note: I got chewed out at work over this post.
+It was worth it IMHO_

 _Disclaimer: The thoughts in this article are my own and do not represent the opinions of my employer past, present or future._